Biscuit Salami. Easy to Make Goodies From Mom’s Recipe Book

 The Taste of Childhood

-When I made a biscuit salami for the first time, I was eleven years old.
+I was eleven years old when I made my first biscuit salami.
 In the good old days, the parents would go to work, and the children would spend the three months long summer holiday at home doing whatever they wanted.

 This post may contain affiliate links, which means I will receive a commission if you purchase through my links at no extra cost to you.
 Please read the full disclosure for more information.
 Thank you!